owgit/ai-music-mix-analyzer/README.md

 2. **Spectrogram**: Displays frequency content over time
 3. **Frequency Spectrum**: Shows the average energy at each frequency
 4. **Stereo Field**: Visualizes the relationship between left and right channels
+5. **3D Spatial Field**: Interactive 3D visualization of your mix's spatial characteristics

 All visualizations are interactive:
 - Click on any visualization to open it in a larger view
 - Use the zoom controls to zoom in and out
 - Drag to pan around when zoomed in
+- Rotate and adjust the 3D visualization for different perspectives
 - Press the Reset button to return to the original view

 ## 🤝 Contributing